Kate Ovens is a freelance producer and presenter

-Kate graduated from Newcastle University with a 2:1 in Business Marketing and Management.
-She’s also LADbible‘s only female freelance presenter.
+Kate graduated from Newcastle University in Business Marketing and Management.
+She’s also LADbible‘s first only female freelance presenter.

 “Manchester is one of my favourite cities in the UK.
 It helped me achieve my goals…”

 Achieving one of the Top 10 Global Sponsored Videos in April by Tubalar – with the likes of UNILAD and Ellen.
 Seeing as it’s just me filming with my Canon 700D and editing in my bedroom, I can’t believe I’m even in association with these businesses.

 I think I’ve been inspired by a lot of people in my life in a range of aspects.
 But my flatmate Holly Gale is actually a huge inspiration to me.
 She works as the brand manager at Heinz UK has been promoted twice in a year, is only 24, works her butt off and never gloats about her achievements (I have to force her to tell me because I’m so proud of her).
 She also isn’t a work-a-holic, she loves having fun with the girls and crams a lot in during the week.
 She is the definition of ‘I don’t know how she does it’.

 How has living in Manchester helped you achieve your goals?